ScanMountGoat/xc3_lib/README.md

 File formats and where to find them in a game dump are outlined above.
 Note that the same extension can be used for multiple formats.
 Some formats like `Msrd` contain files from other formats like `Spch` embedded as compressed `Xbc1` archives.

 ## Usage
-This library is still highly experimental.
+These projects are still highly unstable.
 When adding any of these projects to the Cargo.toml, specify a specific git revision or commit the Cargo.lock file to source control.
 This locks the version and avoids any breaking changes.
 The debug or JSON output has not stabilized and should not be assumed to be the same between commits.

 ```toml
 xc3_model = { git = "https://github.com/ScanMountGoat/xc3_lib", rev = "commit_hash" }